Design and Sensitivity of the Radio Neutrino Observatory in Greenland (RNO-G): Experimental design considerations

 The design of RNO-G combines the experience gained with all prior in-ice radio neutrino experiments, especially ARA \cite{ara_performance} and ARIANNA \cite{Barwick:2015ica}, and also builds on lessons learned with radio air shower arrays that have first demonstrated the experimental power of the radio detection technique, e.g.~\cite{Aab:2016eeq,Schellart:2013bba}.

 As outlined above, a location is needed with thick, homogeneous and cold ice to yield the best experimental results.
 An additional requirement is the availability of a sufficiently developed infrastructure to allow for installation, running and maintenance of the detector.
 While the instrumented stations can be fully autonomous, the amount of cargo and personnel needed for installation requires accessibility by plane or large vehicle.
 The number of accessible research stations fitting these requirements in either Antarctica or Greenland is limited.
-The personnel profile of the RNO-G collaboration additionally excludes some obvious candidate sites (Dome A, Dome C and Vostok in Antarctica, e.g.), leaving essentially South Pole Station and Summit Station in Greenland.
+The host institutions of the RNO-G collaboration members and their access to national infrastructure additionally excludes some obvious candidate sites (Dome A, Dome C and Vostok in Antarctica, e.g.), leaving essentially South Pole Station and Summit Station in Greenland.
 South Pole station already houses a premier CMB instrument (the South Pole Telescope \cite{2011PASP..123..568C}), as well as the world's largest neutrino telescope (IceCube), which is in the process of installing the IceCube-Upgrade \cite{Ishihara:2019aao}.
 The logistical burden is, thus, already high at South Pole.

 If RNO-G is also to be used to develop and test hardware for the radio component of IceCube-Gen2 \cite{Aartsen:2020fgd}, a site similar to South Pole has advantages, if South Pole station is unavailable.
 Interesting coastal sites, like the Ross-Ice-Shelf close to McMurdo Station, which hosts the ARIANNA experiment \cite{ariannaWhitepaper}, can assist in developing other technologies, but would be unable to replicate some of the particular challenges of South Pole.